mlab817/faqs/src/da-responses-to-coa-queries/what-is-the-reason-for-the-1317-farmer-beneficiaries-who-have-claimed-php-3000-in-financial-assistan.md

 ---
  title: What is the reason for the 1,317 farmer beneficiaries who have claimed PhP 3,000 in financial assistance amounting to PhP 3.95 million were not included in the master list submitted by the DA to DBP as per COA’s report?

-tags: ["reason","farmer","beneficiaries","claimed","financial","assistance","amounting","million","included","master","list","submitted","dbp","coa","report"]

  ---

-### DA Responses to COA Queries
+## DA Responses to COA Queries

-## What is the reason for the 1,317 farmer beneficiaries who have claimed PhP 3,000 in financial assistance amounting to PhP 3.95 million were not included in the master list submitted by the DA to DBP as per COA’s report?
+# What is the reason for the 1,317 farmer beneficiaries who have claimed PhP 3,000 in financial assistance amounting to PhP 3.95 million were not included in the master list submitted by the DA to DBP as per COA’s report?

  -